 Last updated Aug.
 31, 2018.

-State and federal law in New Jersey and New York prohibit sex discrimination in the workplace.
+State and federal laws in New Jersey prohibit sex discrimination in the workplace.
 That prohibition extends to sexual harassment, which can include any unwanted speech or conduct of a sexual nature.

 No one, female or male, should have to endure unwanted sexual advances, comments, or touching in the workplace.
 This holds true whether the harassing party is the opposite or the same sex as the victim.
 Moreover, no one, female or male, should have to suffer adverse employment treatment – even of a non-sexual nature – due simply to gender.

-Zatuchni & Associates is an employment law firm experienced in pursuing and resolving workplace sexual harassment claims under both state and federal law in New Jersey and New York.
+Zatuchni & Associates is an employment law firm experienced in pursuing and resolving workplace sexual harassment claims under both state and federal law in New Jersey.
 If you have been subjected to sexual harassment in the workplace, contact our law firm for a free case review.

 What is Sexual Harassment?

-Sexual harassment is a form of sex discrimination, and it is illegal under the New Jersey Law Against Discrimination, New York’s Human Rights Law, and Title VII of the federal Civil Rights Act.
+Sexual harassment is a form of sex discrimination, and it is illegal under the New Jersey Law Against Discrimination, and Title VII of the federal Civil Rights Act.

 Under all three of these laws, courts generally classify sexual harassment into one of two categories: quid pro quo sexual harassment and hostile work environment sexual harassment.